 Use cases where continuous authentication best complements any XDR security solution

 In the “kill chain” model, XDRs carefully analyze every step an attacker might make when trying to gain access to an endpoint.
 But when a continuous authentication-based approach is layered on top, XDR solutions can cover an even wider range of attack vectors.

 One interesting example is the Evil Maid Attack, documented in 2009 by security analyst Joanna Rutkowska in which unattended devices (especially while traveling), are exposed to new attack vectors.
 In an Evil Maid attack, even full disk encryption systems wouldn’t be safe as hackers can modify the encryption system’s loader codes to steal passwords from the victim to gain entry to the computer.

 Other use cases demanding comprehensive protection include a work-from-anywhere environment in which company devices are more vulnerable than ever.
-Other security breaches might occur even because of a careless approach towards security policies.
-Shared devices with friends and family might be only one example of many possible security policy violations.
+Other security breaches might occur even because of a careless approach toward security policies.
+Shared devices with friends and family might only be one example of possible security policy violations.

 ActiveLock: Continuous authentication based on typing biometrics analysis

 ActiveLock continuous authentication based on typing biometrics comes after years of research and development.
-ActiveLock complements any zero trust framework by verifying that only authorized users are accessing the company’s endpoints.
-Specifically, if a user steps away from their workstation without logging out, or an unauthorized person tries to use it, ActiveLock continuous authentication will automatically lock the device.
+ActiveLock complements any zero-trust framework by verifying that only authorized users access the company’s endpoints.
+Specifically, if a user steps away from their workstation without logging out or an unauthorized person tries to use it, ActiveLock continuous authentication will automatically lock the device.